 Non-members: £1,700 + VAT

-Early bird discounts - book four weeks before the course starts or earlier to save 15% on the course fee *
+Early bird discounts - book at least four weeks before the start of the course to save 15% on the standard fee *

 Group discounts - if three or more people from the same organisation book onto any ACT training course, they qualify for 25% off the combined course fee *